Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/neural-nets/transformers/transformers.md

 ### Attention

-Attention is a mechanism that allows a model to focus on certain parts of the input.
+In the context of the Transformer, attention refers to a mechanism that allows the model to weigh the importance of different parts of an input sequence when producing an output sequence.
+This mechanism enables the model to focus on relevant information while ignoring irrelevant parts of the input.

-An attention function can be described as mapping **a query** and **a set of key-value pairs** to **an output**.
-The query, keys, values, and output are all vectors.

-The output is computed as a weighted sum of the values, where the weight assigned to each value is computed by a compatibility function of the query with the corresponding key.

 #### Scaled dot product attention (or self-attention)